limbernie/limbernie.github.io/_posts/2018-08-15-rotating-fortress-1.0.1-walkthrough.md

 I had a fun time looking up the name of the deities and supernatural beings on Wikipedia, and understanding their characteristics and the role they play in the VM.

-These are the deities and supernatural beings that appeared in the VM, not in order of appearance:
+These are the deities and supernatural beings that appeared in the VM, not in any order of appearance:

 1. Janus
 2. Loki